JamesPatrickGill/mos-6502-rusted/README.md

-# MOS-6502-Rusted (_Currently a WIP_)
+# MOS-6502-Rusted

 The goal of this project was to create a simple, no frills emulation of the 6502 as a means to learn rust.
-As I was focussing 'discovering' the language myself and see first hand the differences between rust and older languages I stayed away from examples of rust based emulations and instead followed to direction of the ["One Lone Coder"](https://github.com/OneLoneCoder) and his youtube series on [emulating a NES](https://www.youtube.com/watch?v=nViZg02IMQo&list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf) - similarities are therefore apparent.
+As I was focussing 'discovering' the language myself and see first hand the differences between rust and older languages I stayed away from examples of rust based emulations and instead followed the direction of the ["One Lone Coder"](https://github.com/OneLoneCoder) and his youtube series on [emulating a NES](https://www.youtube.com/watch?v=nViZg02IMQo&list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf) - similarities are therefore apparent.

 I did try to make the debugger display a little more pleasing to look at however:
 <p align="center">